magecomp/magento2-mobile-login-free/README.md

 </a>

 # Unique Offerings
-* Customers can login with a mobile number
+* Customers can log in with a mobile number
 * 2 available options for signing in (using a mobile number or email)
 * Add mobile number from My Account
 * Easy plug-and-play configuration